shree675/MemoryTiles/README.md

 <p>This game (just like other similar games) aims to improve one's memory power and reaction time.</p>

 ## Play Memory Tiles
+Click on [Memory Tiles](https://shree675.github.io/MemoryTiles/) to play the game.

 ## Version
 v1.0